 Many professional horticulturists agree that there is no better climbing vine than the Climbing Hydrangea.
 Use this plant for climbing on arbors, fences or the trunks of large trees, and over walls.
 It also can be grown as a ground cover in shady areas or on steep embankments.

 Climbing Hydrangea is one of the best vines for clinging to brick or stone walls.
-It can be particularly effective when grown against building walls where it can easily attach and cling to the surface using its aerial rootlets.
+It can be particularly effective when grown against building walls where it can easily attach and cling to the surface using its aerial rootlets are durable holdfasts.

 If grown on a house, plan to cut around windows and doorways to create a wonderful Fairy Tale cottage or castle.
 We are sure your imagination is working overtime!
 Have fun with this wonderful plant.

-You'll love to perfume your home with the flowers for fresh cut arrangements.
+You'll love to perfume your home with the flowers for fresh-cut arrangements.
 Allow them to dry for fabulous dried flower displays.
 Or, just enjoy the reddish-brown dried flower heads on the plant for texture and visual interest.
 The lace cap blossoms are similar to Hydrangea shrubs and look lovely, romantic and lacy!

 On a slope, plant near the top, and point the plants downhill.
 Plant 6 feet apart on center, measuring from the center of one to the center of the next.
 Manage their growth by positioning new stems downhill as needed.
 Keep mass plantings mulched and weeded as they fill in.
 Add additional rows 20 - 30 feet further downhill.

 These lovely deciduous vines grow well in moist, well-drained soils with plenty of organic matter added to planting.
 It prefers an acid soil of 6 to 6.5 but is adapted to a wide range of soil types as long as the drainage is good.